Baháʼí Faith in Greater Boston: Arrival in United States

-In Boston newspaper reporters asked ʻAbdu'l-Bahá why he had come to America, and he stated that he had come to participate in conferences on peace and that just giving warning messages is not enough.
+Newspaper reporters in Boston asked ʻAbdu'l-Bahá why he had come to America, and he stated that he had come to participate in conferences on peace and that just giving a warning messages is not enough.
 A full page summary of the religion was printed in the New York Times.
 A booklet on the religion was published late April out of Boston.

 On 14 May ʻAbdu'l-Bahá went to northern New York state to Lake Mohonk addressing the Lake Mohonk Conference on International Arbitration and stayed at the Mohonk Mountain House.